Green Lane Masjid: Controversy

 It was also one of the mosques featured in Channel 4's 2007 Dispatches programme Undercover Mosque, which investigated religious extremism in British mosques, including preachers advocating violence, anti-Semitism, sexism, and homophobia.
 West Midlands Police subsequently carried out an investigation into whether criminal offenses had been committed by those preaching or teaching at the mosque.
 While West Midlands Police believed there was a case to answer and submitted their evidence to the CPS (Crown Prosecution Service), the CPS ruled that "a realistic prosecution was unlikely."
 The police subsequently investigated the programme itself and submitted a report to Ofcom on the basis of "unfair editing" designed to misrepresent the subjects of the programme.
 Ofcom ruled that there was no case to answer and that it was a "legitimate investigation."
 Both Channel 4 and the programme makers sued the CPS for libel, and settled for a payment of £100,000.

-In 2023, £2.2 million of government funding for a youth centre at the mosque was withheld after a clip of an imam discussing stoning women went viral on social media.
+In 2023, £2.2 million of government funding for a youth centre at the mosque was withheld after a clip of its Head Imam Zakaullah Saleem (more formally, Zaka Ullah Saleem) discussing stoning women went viral on social media.
 The mosque claimed that the clip was "deliberately taken out of context".